 When they’re done, they wipe up the table, clean up their dishes, throw away their trash and sweep the floor.

 What Happens After Kids Leave The Montessori School?

-The Montessori School teaches students ages 3 – 12 years old, which is usually sixth grade.
-After finishing their sixth year, students transition into other schools.
+The Montessori School teaches students ages 2 – 12 years of age, which is usually sixth grade.
+After finishing their sixth year, students transition to other schools.

 Students in The Montessori School’s elementary program do take a standardized test to ensure that they are meeting grade-level benchmarks and expectations, even though they are learning them in a different way.

 Additionally, students who enroll in Kalamazoo Public Schools in seventh grade are still eligible for 75% of the funds of The Kalamazoo Promise.

 The Montessori School offers six, one-week sessions for children ages 2 years, 9 months – 12 years.
 Each week features a different theme.
 Current students will be able to register first.